-- The inflation was indeed very mild (less than 1% a year over the time period).
+- Inflation was indeed very mild (less than 1% a year over the time period).

 - Small stocks did not seem to make much difference with the total market (except possibly in the last few years).

-- Small Value stocks displayed a pattern somewhat similar to the US, with very occasional sudden gains against total market, long-lasting drops or sideway trajectory, and making quite a difference at the end if one stuck to the course for decades (while requiring nerves of steel!).
+- Small Value stocks displayed a pattern somewhat similar to the US, with occasional sudden gains against total market, long-lasting drops or sideway trajectory, and making quite a difference at the end if one stuck to the course for decades (requiring nerves of steel!).
 Note that the Mid Value display was disabled from the chart for clarity, its trajectory being very similar to Small Value.

 Studying a few asset allocations

 Most investors around the world learned the value of diversification.
 Some US investors may be less sensitive to the virtues of such diversification due to the sheer size of the US economy and its excellent track record, but passive investors located in any other country should be keenly aware of the risks involved in solely investing with domestic stocks.
-Still, this is easy to say in hindsight, and wasn’t necessarily that well-known some 30 years ago, notably when Japan was on a meteoric rise.
+This is easy to say in hindsight though and wasn’t necessarily properly acknowledged some 30 years ago, notably when Japan was on a meteoric rise.
 Let’s compare fully domestic asset allocations against worldwide allocations treating Japan as a strong tilt.